Security and trust

 - Output hash: SHA-256 of ranked recommendations with RAO scores and dimension breakdowns.

 - Decision snapshots: Each unique input/output pair is stored once (content-addressed).
-Identical inputs return the cached snapshot without consuming a credit or creating a new record.
+Identical inputs return the cached snapshot without duplicating compute or creating a second evidentiary record.

 - Append-only audit log: Every run is written to a